Fratricidal incident: Five BSF personnel killed in Amritsar camp | Law-Order

 A Border Security Force (BSF) jawan allegedly opened fire at a force camp here on Sunday, leaving four of his colleagues dead and another injured.

-The accused constable Sateppa S K was also killed in the fratricidal incident that took place between 9:30 and 9:45 AM in the campus of the 144th battalion in Khasa area of the district, about 12-13 km short of the Attari-Wagah border crossing along the India-Pakistan international front, an officer said.
+The accused constable, Sateppa S K, was also killed in the fratricidal incident that took place between 9:30 and 9:45 am at the camp of the 144th battalion in the Khasa area of the district, about 12-13 km short of the Attari-Wagah border crossing along the India-Pakistan international front, an officer said.

 However, it was not immediately clear if the accused jawan shot himself or was fired upon by others.

+''It could be a ricochet that killed the accused.
+It is unclear as of now,'' a senior officer said.

-Officials said the accused was apparently upset about his duty hours and even fired shots at the vehicle of the commanding officer parked in the campus.
+Officials said the accused was apparently upset about his duty hours and even fired shots at the vehicle of the second-in-command-rank officer parked in the campus.

+Asif Jalal, who last week took over as the BSF Inspector General for Punjab, spoke to reporters and denied there was any enmity (between the accused and the victims) or a duty-related issue.

+The IG said the police and his force were investigating the incident.

 The victims include personnel in the ranks of constable and head constable.